Your Hometown Lawyers

 For parents, life changes the moment they have kids.
-Everything becomes focused on providing the best possible environment for their child.
-They want nothing more than for their child to have positive life experiences that will allow him or her to develop the skills necessary to be successful adults.
+Everything refocuses on providing the best possible environment for their child.
+They want nothing more than for their child to have positive life experiences that will allow them to develop the skills necessary to be successful adults.

 When parents go through a divorce or breakup, they may both be extremely concerned with their ability to remain involved with the child.
-In many circumstances, this leads to lengthy and bitter disputes regarding child custody, which can place a great deal of stress upon everyone involved.
+In many circumstances, this leads to lengthy and bitter disputes regarding child custody.
+Such a heated custody battle can place a great deal of stress upon everyone involved.

-When custody disputes head inside the courtroom in Texas, the judge examines several different factors to determine what is believed to be in the child's best interest.
+While you do not have to go to court over a custody agreement, divorcing parents often find themselves in the courtroom because of various conflicts.
+To sort out a custody dispute, the judge will examine several different factors to determine what is believed to be in the child's best interest.

 - The ability of each parent to provide for the child